 Speaking of the balcony, I was a little disappointed because you could only step out onto it.
 There are no chairs for sitting.
 I wasn’t sure why it was done this way.
 Cost?
 Aesthetics?
 This resort is gorgeous and I could see myself lounging out here with coffee in the morning or a cold drink at night just admiring the scenery.
 But, I guess it’s not meant to be…

-The bedroom part of the suite has a King bed, a chair with ottoman, 60” TV, mini-fridge and a desk.
+The bedroom part of the suite has a King bed, a chair with an ottoman, 60” TV, a mini-fridge and a desk.
 The parlor area had a couch, table with chairs and another 60” TV.
 Bathrooms were similar in each room in that they only had walk-in showers.
 There was no tub in either room.
 Keep this in mind for families with little ones.
 I don’t know if there are some rooms that have bathtubs or not.

 This is where the Hyatt Regency Grand Cypress really shines.
-Unfortunately, we couldn’t use most of these amenities because we were busy at the parks every day.
+Unfortunately, we couldn’t use most of these amenities because we were busy in the parks every day.
 We were only there for 4 nights, so we didn’t have a free day to lounge at the pool.

 That didn’t stop me from taking pictures, though!
 I think I took 25 pictures of the pools and grounds alone.
 I’m sure these pictures don’t do it justice.

-The pool isn’t just one pool – it’s a series of pools spanning a half acre complex.
+The pool isn’t just one pool – it’s a series of pools spanning a half-acre complex.
 There are 12 waterfalls, 2 hot tubs, a water slide and a water jet park for little ones.

 There are plenty of shaded areas by the pools with lounge chairs for those seeking refuge from Florida’s hot sun.
 Check out the inside of those grottos – they are lined with chairs.